mtcbpdcdubai/Webtember_MTC/docs/Session 1.md

 The workshop provides a **concise and practical briefing** on HTML, CSS, JavaScript, and React.js, helping you connect the dots and build a modern web application from scratch.

-## Workshop Overview

 In this session, you will learn:

-1. **Basics of HTML**
-   - Understand the structure of a webpage using essential tags and elements (brief overview).
+1. **Basics of HTML** - Understand the structure of a webpage using essential tags and elements.

-2. **Basics of CSS**
-   - Style your webpage effectively using selectors, properties, and layouts (brief overview).
+2. **Basics of CSS** - Style your webpage effectively using selectors, properties, and layouts.

-3. **Basics of JavaScript**
-   - Add interactivity and dynamic behavior to your website (brief overview).
+3. **Basics of JavaScript** - Add interactivity and dynamic behavior to your website.

-4. **Introduction to React.js**
-   - Learn how to integrate HTML, CSS, and JS into React components to build modern web apps.
+4. **Introduction to React.js** - Learn how to integrate HTML, CSS, and JS into React components to build modern web apps.

-5. **Version Control with Git & GitHub**
-   - Set up your GitHub account, use basic Git commands, and share your project online.
+5. **Version Control with Git & GitHub** - Set up your GitHub account, use basic Git commands, and share your project online.

-6. **Development Environment Setup**
-   - Install and use VS Code.
-   - Learn basic terminal commands essential for project development.
+6. **Development Environment Setup** - Install and use VS Code, and learn basic terminal commands essential for project development.

-## Key Takeaways

 By the end of the workshop, you will be able to: